burtonsamograd/sigil/README.md

 Load:

 Sigil adds the 'load' command to Parenscript, so you can load macros and other files during compilation, like (load "macros.ps").
+Use -I to specify the load paths to search.

 Interactive REPL: